The Complete Guide to Freelance Pricing in 2026

 Deductible Business Expenses

-Freelancers can lower taxable income by deducting necessary business expenses including home office costs, job-related travel, client entertainment, and professional courses or certifications.
+Freelancers can typically reduce taxable income by deducting legitimate business expenses — home office costs, work-related travel, client entertainment (subject to current rules), and professional development or certifications.
+Keep documentation, and check current-year rules with a qualified tax professional.

 Future-Proofing Your Pricing Strategy